 Additional information about the medical school application process may be found at the Association of American Medical Colleges and the American Association of Colleges of Osteopathic Medicine websites.

 In general, applications should be submitted during the summer between your junior and senior years.
-Do not take the MCAT until you have taken the prerequisite courses, and had practice with the exam, even if this means delaying application for a year.
-Candidates for admission to a medical school must score well on the MCAT and have a grade point average of around 3.5 or better on a four-point scale to merit serious consideration.
+Do not take the MCAT until you have taken the prerequisite courses and practice exams to ensure you are well-prepared for the exam.
+Candidates for admission to a medical school must earn a competative score on the MCAT and have a grade point average of around 3.5 or better on a four-point scale to merit serious consideration.
 Grades in science courses are expected to be especially good.
-EIU students meeting these standards have been very successful.